Larjon/chess-vision-system/README.md

 Using camera Open CV, python and chess engine stockfish to make best move in position.

 It is a test of the pawns visualization system on the chessboard.
-Later, the machine will be moved by a 4DOF robotic arm.
+Later the machine will move the pawns using the 4DOF robotic arm.

 https://youtu.be/mXUxtcHVHng